harvard-edtech/edtech-guide/ComprehensiveGuide.md

 </details>
 <!-- End Example -->

-### Array.every – returns true if all pass the test
+### array.every – Test whether all elements in the array pass the test function

+The operation function takes an element in the array and returns true/truthy if this element passes the test.
+If all elements results in the operation function returning true/truthy, `every` returns true after going through the entire array.
+If at any point, one of the elements result in the operation function returning false/falsy, `every` immediately returns false.

 ```ts
 const cars: Car[] = [